Support Us

 Dear Friends,

-Art can be written about, described to others, and reproduced online.
-But its true power is in seeing it up close, original, and in person.
 This is why we develop numerous gallery programs for 4,000 local students, adults of all ages, people with dementia, Spanish speakers, group homes, and many others.
-The wonder of looking at art is meant for everyone.
-And for those who struggle to visit the museum, our outreach programs to places like schools, the Allen County Juvenile Center, and assisted living communities bring visual wonder right to them.
+And for those who are unable to visit the Museum, our outreach programs serve over 8,000 people in places like schools, the Allen County Juvenile Center, and assisted living communities, bringing visual wonder right to them.

-As I think about what changes the future will bring, I see two things that will stay the same: your support of this museum, and the power of art.
-I ask each of you to be a part of our future as we seek to share our treasures with everyone.
-Your gifts to the 2024 Annual Fund will help thousands of people from all walks of life have art experiences—now and in the future—that change their lives.
+I ask each of you to be a part of this mission as we seek to shine a light through the power of art.
+Your gifts to the 2025 Annual Fund will help thousands of people from all walks of life have art experiences—now and in the future—that illuminate their world.

 With many thanks,